• Menu

 It isn’t easy to find a new angle on a place that has been written about a thousand times.
 And trust me, you won’t be able to do it every time.
 You still have to look, though.
 Even when it’s your run of the mill guide to the most popular places to eat in a certain city, you still have to try and find a different angle.

-Travel blogging tips 1
+travel blogging tips angles

 This can be as simple as including a hidden gem that only YOU found.
 It can be alternative things to do.
 The places that locals eat, away from the tourist strip.
 It can be that backwoods hike that you discovered, they gave you a view of the city you had never seen before.